Essentials of Serbian Verbs Conjugation: The Three-Faced Present Tense

 That’s why my rule of thumb for choosing your dictionary is to make sure that it includes both the infinitive and the present tense forms.

-And that’s why I always teach the verbs in two forms: zvati, zove
+And that’s why I always teach the verbs in two forms, infinitive and present tense: zvati, zove

 But you haven’t!

-To really learn it, go back to the beginning of this text and read it with a pen and a notebook.
+To really nail it, go back to the beginning of this text and read it with a pen and a notebook.

 Write all the important information and draw the tables by your own hand.

-1) for the third person plural, because the endings are different, and
+3) and for the third person plural, because the endings are different.

-This is a useful exercise even for advanced students, because they are also often confused which ending to use for the third person plural:
+This is a useful exercise even for advanced students, because they are also often confused about the third person plural ending:

 –AJU, –U, or –E.